flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

     print(token.embedding)
 ```

-Words are now embedding using a concatenation of three different embeddings.
+Words are now embedded using a concatenation of three different embeddings.
 This means that the resulting embedding
 vector is still a single Pytorch vector.

 ## Next